garyfleming/continuous-entropy/continuous-entropy.md

 All developers merge their code to a shared mainline at __least__ once a day.

 ^ Just this practice accelerates teams
 ^ Continuous Integration...
 Build server ensures correctness.
-This pushes people towards good, advanced practice like Trunk Based Development, solid testing etc. Problems come to light faster.
+This pushes people towards good, advanced practice like TDD etc. Problems come to light faster.
 This is a good thing.
 It's GOOD that you're suddenly getting a lot of merge conflicts -> Design conversations early.
 Rather than merge hell later.

 ---

+# Continuous Integration

+Related:

+* Trunk-Based Development
+* Feature Toggles

+^ TODO explain it.
+Opposite of branching.
+Faster, safer.
+Feature toggles.

+---

 # If it hurts, do it more often.

-^ TODO consider pulling up to after multi-faceted/before the first problem ^ First read this mantra in Continuous Delivery (Humble, Farley).
+^ First read this mantra in Continuous Delivery (Humble, Farley).
 And it's the key revelation behind most of the practices I'll mention today: if something hurts, do it more often.
 You'll figure out your options for making it not hurt.
 For making it mundane.
 Boring.
 ^ I want this stuff to be boring so I can focus my energy and excitement on customer stuff.